What is the HOW Skill Set?

 Get all those ideas out of your head!

-You now have a list of tasks to be done and changes to be made make.
+You now have a list of tasks to be done and changes to be made.
 You can now see your dream at the end of a list of actionable steps.
 The next step in the 5is process is to identify these and to prioritise them.

 You will not execute each task in the same way, nor at the same time.
 You need to categorise and identify to succeed.

 Firstly go through your list and categorise each task by the way in which it will be executed.
-Tasks will fall into one of four categories:
+Tasks will fall into one of two categories:

 However, the job’s not finished yet!
 Each task does not have the same effect, the same magnitude, the same significance for turning your intention into reality.
 This is what you need to identify.
 And to do this, I use two central terms: impact and influence.